Taqiyah (cap): Etymology

 Taqiyah is the Arabic word for a Muslim skullcap.
 In the Indian subcontinent, it is called a topi (টুপি, टोपी, ٹوپی) which means hat or cap in general.
-In Pakistan, India, and Bangladesh, men usually wear the topi with kurta and paijama.
+In Bangladesh, Pakistan, India, and men usually wear the topi with kurta and paijama.
 In the United States and Britain, many Muslim merchants sell the prayer cap under the name kufi.
-Sephardic Jews adopted the Bukharan from the Kufi (See Bukharan).
+The Bukharan Jews adopted their distinctive style of kippah from the kufi.